BookStackApp/website/content/docs/admin/email-webhooks.md

 #### Sendmail

 The `sendmail` drivers uses the sendmail application on the host system.
-It will call `/usr/sbin/sendmail -bs`.
+By default it will call `/usr/sbin/sendmail -bs` although this is configurable.

 To enable this option you can set the following in your `.env` file: